rianrajagede/object-detection/README.md

-# Object detection scripts
+# Object detection tutorial (Work in Progress)

-This is my personal script for future usage.
-Some tutorials available in my blog.
+This repo contains scripts for object detection task.
+Some tutorials written in Bahasa Indonesia available in [my blog](https://structilmy.com).

-Explanation how to run each script included in each file.
-Order to run:
+### Useful scripts:

-1. `xml_to_csv.py` to convert xml to csv
+1. `xml_to_csv.py`: convert PASCAL xml format to csv
-2. `generate_labelmap.py` to generate label_map.pbtxt
+2. `generate_labelmap.py`: generate label_map.pbtxt
-3. `generate_tfrecord.py` to generate tfrecord file
+3. `generate_tfrecord.py`: generate tfrecord file

-Explanation of other scripts:

-1. `normalizer.py`: if your subfolder format is grouped by classes. this script merge two same image with different xml files
+4. `normalizer.py`: if your subfolder format is grouped by classes. this script merge two same image with different xml files
-2. `folder_check.py`: will raise an error if there are folder that contains different number of image and xml files
+5. `folder_check.py`: will raise an error if there are folder that contains different number of image and xml files
-3. `Explorer.ipynb`: to analyze the dataset
+6. `Explorer.ipynb`: to analyze the dataset

+### Tutorial:

+1. `Detectron.ipynb`: A simple tutorial of object detection using [Facebook Detectron2 Framework](https://github.com/facebookresearch/detectron2)

+### Dataset:

+I combine and modify Raccoon and Kangaroo dataset by [Experincor](https://experiencor.github.io/).
+Datasets are available [here](https://github.com/experiencor/raccoon_dataset) and [here](https://github.com/experiencor/kangaroo).
+Thank You!